Salary Underwater Welding

 Underwater welding is physically demanding and requires a high level of fitness.
 Welders must possess strength, endurance, and dexterity to perform welding tasks in often challenging underwater conditions.
 The gear and equipment used can be cumbersome, and the pressure of working underwater adds an additional level of physical strain.

-See also Welding J
+See also Underwater Welding Job Salary

 Diving and Decompression Risks